dabrabgellak/simple_shell/README.md

 ## :pushpin: Examples

-Some of the commands that work on the simple_shell.
+Some of the commands that work on the Dollar shell.

 ```bash
     $env